ldericher/autodoc/README.md

 If there are multiple SRCPAT annotations, the lowermost one will be used.

 You *may* add a PHONY target "autodoc" which will be built *instead* of the default target.
+This is demonstrated in [examples/automatic directory listing/a directory in space/Makefile](https://github.com/ldericher/autodoc/blob/develop/examples/automatic%20directory%20listing/a%20directory%20in%20space/Makefile).

 ```Makefile
 .PHONY: autodoc